otaviobarros/glity-gif-search/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com)

 # Glity Gif Search
 Do you want to find the perfect gif?
 Surprise, here we are to help you!

 ___

 ## About the project

-This is a scafold to a website that handles gif searches using the Giphy API.
+This is a scaffold to a website that handles GIF searches using the Giphy API.
+It was developed using SOLID principles and clean architecture.
 Feel free to clone and use the software as you want, with no strings attached! 😉

 ___